ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 Once again, the commentary itself uses Markdown notation, so we see the familiar backticks for code snippets, for example.

-We now pass to some code.
-This is a top-level holon, indicated by an equals sign `=` in the first column of a line:
+Now for some code.
+The following is a top-level holon, indicated by an equals sign `=` in the first column of a line:

 	=